Nakupenda25/msd22_schmatz_benedikt/README.md

-# Git Exercise
+# Konfigurationsmanagement

 ## What is this for?

-This is a simple exercise to get familiar with git and GitHub.
-It's part of the "Konfigurationsmanagement" course at FH JOANNEUM.

-## Where should I look?

-Check out the [exercise2.md](exercise2.md) file for the actual exercise.
-It contains a short introduction to git, and a list of commands that are useful for using git.

-Additionally, you can check out the [exercise1.md](exercise1.md) file, which contains a short introduction to Markdown, and a list of commands that are useful for using Markdown.

-[exercise3.md](exercise3.md) contains a short introduction to Maven, and some screenshots of the exercise.
+This is the main Repository for the course "Konfigurationsmanagement" at FH Joanneum Graz.
+It contains all the exercises we did in the course.
+Additionally, I will update the ReadMe file with information about the current exercise.

+## What's going on right now?

+You can check out the current exercise [here](exercise4.md).
+It is all about testing with JUnit.
+We were tasked to create a simple program and write some tests for it.
+Pretty useful stuff!

 ## Further information